willmorrison1/daRt/README.md

 #> 3     3     1     1  1.01 Intercepted   BAND0 ITER1 ""      cesbio
 ```

-It’s important that `SimulationFilter` matches only the data you
-actually want.

 The below example uses “dplyr” to work with this data.
 Here we look at
 the lowest horizontal layer of each 3D radiative budget array (i.e. Z =
 1).